Henry Raeburn Dobson: Raeburn's World War record

 During the Second World War, he joined the Royal Air Force (RAF), interpreting photographs of enemy positions made by RAF reconnaissance flights.
-He most probably got his training for this in the secret quarters of Medmenham.
+He probably got his training for this in the secret quarters of Medmenham.
 He joined the RAF as an ordinary airman (aircrew) in 1942.
-He is recorded as being 5-foot 8 inches and having brown eyes, brown hair and a fresh complexion.
-However, on 16 June 1943 he was commissioned as officer.
+He is recorded as being '5-foot 8 inches and having brown eyes, brown hair and a fresh complexion'.
+On 16 June 1943 he was commissioned as officer.
 He was granted a commission as an Acting Pilot Officer on 17 June 1943.
 On 3 March 1944 he was promoted to Flying Officer.
 He was demobilised on 12 February 1946, but kept on the reserve until he relinquished it on 10 February 1954.

-After the Invasion, Raeburn served under the command of Air Marshall Sir Arthur Coningham in Paris, and continued to serve as an Interpreter until his demobilisation in 1946.
-Raeburn became well befriended with the Air Marshall and attended many parties on his yacht in Cannes.
+After the Invasion, Raeburn served under the command of Air Marshal Sir Arthur Coningham in Paris, and continued to serve as an Interpreter until his demobilisation in 1946.
+Raeburn became well acquainted with the Air Marshal and attended many parties on his yacht in Cannes.
 In a letter to his sister, Raeburn wrote : " …we are leaving on the yacht at 10.30.
 A very large party today.
 20 people.
-Four Princess (one the Prince of Monaco) and goodness knows how many Counts and Comtesses are coming.
+Four Princes (one the Prince of Monaco) and goodness knows how many Counts and Countesses are coming.
 What a life !
 Phyllis would be in her element among all this life.
 I have a nice wee girl friend, daughter of the Prince de Faucigny-Lucinge, a Rothschild, and one of the oldest families in France.
 She's a darling...."
 But, he found life on the French Riviera quite frustrating.
-He wrote to his sister : " …This place is demoralizing.
+He wrote to his sister : " …This place is demoralising.
 One can't settle to write or do anything.
-I am having the usual difficulties to be expected painting an air marshal on holiday {the Air Marshall and Lady Coningham had left France for England}, but I will win in the end...."
+I am having the usual difficulties to be expected painting an air marshal on holiday {the Air Marshal and Lady Coningham had left France for England}, but I will win in the end...."

-His cousin Andrew Blackwood Dobson remembered : "…I do recall him telling me (or Dad) that he did follow in the frontline RAF behind the lines into Europe, interpreting photo reconnaissance as the invasion advanced and that in his spare time he drew portraits of fellow officers in the mess.
+His cousin Andrew Blackwood Dobson remembered : "…I do recall him telling me (or Dad) that he did follow in the front line RAF behind the lines into Europe, interpreting photo reconnaissance as the invasion advanced and that in his spare time he drew portraits of fellow officers in the mess.
 I think it was through this activity that he met Belgians during the advance through Belgium...." while another cousin Andrew Njal Dobson remembered especially the viewer and stereographs Raeburn had used during the war.

 In July 1944, The Times of London published a rather bizarre obituary of Henry Raeburn.
 The reason for this obituary is not known.
-But the very much alive painter was certainly much alarmed by this slight "error".
+But the (very much alive) painter was alarmed by this slight "error".
 In The Times of Monday 7 August 1944 he wrote: "...Mr.
 Henry Raeburn Dobson, the Scottish portrait painter, who is at present serving with the R.A.F., wishes to be known that the NOTICE of his DEATH through enemy action is UNTRUE...."